Meaning of Physical obsolesces:

 Curable obsolesces mean damages to the property that is repairable and replaceable economically.
 The cost to repair the damaged component or part of the property does not exceed the loss in value.
-In other words, the gains on the value of asset/property, resulting from the repair will offset the cost to repair.
-Hence, the cost of repair, increase in the value of and the economic life of the property are the main factors to consider for taking decisions with regard to curable obsolesces.
+In other words, the gains on the value of asset/property resulting from the repair will offset the cost to repair.
+Hence, the cost of repair, increase in the value of and the economic life of the property are the main factors to consider for making decisions with regard to curable obsolesces.

-Incurable obsolesces are not economical to repair or replace as cost to repair exceeds the gain in value.
+Incurable obsolesces are not economical to repair or replace as the cost to repair exceeds the gain in value.

-The structural frameworks of property deteriorate at different rates, based on the length of time they are expected to last.
+The structural frameworks of property deteriorate at different rates based on the length of time they are expected to last.
 Hence, the appraiser classifies incurable obsolesces on life expectancies of the building components as short-lived incurable obsolesces and Long lived incurable obsolesces.

 Short-lived items whose expected remaining economic life is shorter than the remaining economic life of the entire structure.
 This includes electrical and mechanical systems, furniture, and fixtures that wear out faster than the rest of the property.
 This also includes items that are not yet ready to replace.

 Long-lived items whose expected remaining economic life is equal to the remaining economic life of the entire structure.
-This includes foundation frames, roof, and floor structural, etc.
+This includes foundation frames, roof and floor structural, etc.

 Methods of determining physical obsolesces: